Develop your skills and knowledge in mental health research, supported by clinical and academic experts in the field.

-You will develop the core research skills required to succeed in a mental health setting, whether you choose to explore mental health further through academic study, research, or clinical practice.
+You will gain the core research skills required to succeed in a mental health setting, whether you choose to develop your career through further academic study, research or clinical practice.

 You will study two option modules.
 In previous years, options have covered topics such as:

 The options available to you will be confirmed after you begin your course.
 For further information please get in touch.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 |Full-time (1 year)||£7,950||£17,940|